rosatiara/machine-learning-for-software-engineers/notes/ml-overview/01-visual-intro.md

 - Aim to **reduce the level of entropy**, starting from the root node to the leave nodes.

 #### So what actually Gini Index is?
-Gini Index or Gini Impurity measures **the degree** or probability **of a particular variable being wrongly classified** when it is randomly chosen.
+Gini Index or Gini Impurity measures **the degree*** or probability **of a particular variable being wrongly classified** when it is randomly chosen.
+*the degree of Gini Index varies between 0 and 1.

+Pure = all the elements belong to a single class.
+0 = all elements belong to **a certain class** / there exists only one class 1 = all elements are randomly distributed across **various classes**